acmoles/portfolio/portfolio/extra/toucanbox-personalisation.md

 </Content-ModalLink>, we had a clear answer: <em>Get the right craft box to the right customer in the right quantity</em>.
 With a bespoke technology platform and a direct relationship with customers, toucanBox was uniquely positioned to leverage a personalised experience.
 </p>

-I created several concepts, the most successful in user testing we named the _Box builder_.
-We tested live-data prototypes on a limited audience in production, with promising results.
-Sadly I was unable to finish this project before my move to Berlin.
-I hired, onboarded and handed over the project to a new UX designer.
-Today the box builder is live as part of the signup flow and user accounts.
+I created several prototypes, including a past box rating system, child personality quiz and child preferences survey.
+The most promising concept was called the _Box builder_ which showed high engagement in a limited traffic live-data test.
+Sadly I moved to Berlin before the impact on retention could be fully felt, but today the box builder is live as part of the signup flow and in users' accounts.

 <template v-slot:aside>